 "So I'm not really sure why I felt compelled to get lash extensions in the first place, as I naturally have long, dark lashes.
 That being said, whenever I see someone with extensions, I always instantly admire them and think they look really romantic and feminine.
 Plus, the idea of never having to apply mascara or curl my natural set was appealing.
 (Plus, for better or for worse—usually worse—I love to experiment.)
 Anyway, the first (and only) time I ever got extensions was a few summers ago, and I almost instantly regretted the decision.
 Not only did my eyes always feel slightly irritated and itchy, but I found myself constantly paranoid that I would get some kind of eye infection or wouldn't be able to keep the follicles of my natural hairs clean.
 (Thanks to the extensions, I couldn't remove the makeup around my eyes the same way as I was used to.)
 Therefore I was pretty much paralyzed with a fear that my eyes would get infected, my precious hair follicles would crust over (sorry for the visual), and my eyelashes would all fall out never to come back again.
 Of course, this didn't actually happen, and I know I was being overly paranoid, but ultimately I ended up going back to the lash studio and getting them removed after only a few weeks.
 After they were removed, I was 100% convinced my lashes were shorter and more sparse, but honestly, in retrospect, I think that was just because I had quickly gotten used to the longer, plusher length of the extensions.
 All in all, they just weren't for me." — Erin, assistant editor

 The verdict: Everyone's experience with eyelash extensions is completely different.
 Whether it's the uncomfortable feeling of wearing them, the lack of upkeep, or the fact that your natural lashes are brittle and shorter after wearing them, many variables come into play.
-There's no solid or definitive truth that eyelash extensions will in fact damage your natural lashes.
+There's no solid or definitive truth that eyelash extensions will in fact damage your natural lashes if done safely.
 However, it's up to you to take every precaution to keep your lashes in tip-top shape when you do have them to avoid any mishaps.
-We called on celebrity lash expert and founder of Envious Lashes Clementina Richardson, along with lash expert Alexis Weisenburger at Bella Lash, to share all there is to know about falsies.
+We called on celebrity lash expert and founder of Envious Lashes Clementina Richardson, along with lash expert Alexis Weisenburger at AW Lashes, to share all there is to know about falsies.
 In other words, screenshot the below lash manual if you're thinking of giving these a whirl.